antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 Of course we have some foreknowledge but it could be that there is a relation between the correlating genes with mycn and their chromesome position.

-- click on the "Chromsome map" in the right menu and investigate the table.
+- Click on the "Chromsome map" in the right menu and investigate the table.
--

 - To gain even more insight in what might me going on repeat the analysis and in the adjustable settings menu, as correlation direction, only **negative** and click submit
 ---------